IgniteUI/igniteui-docfx/en/components/expansion_panel.md

     ...
 })
 ```
-Once imported, we can the avatar in the markup:
+Once imported, we can use the avatar in the markup:

 ```html
 <!-- in expansion-panel.component.html -->